-Budgeted cost: £ 14,155
+Budgeted cost: £ 41,568.80

-Act ivity Evidence that supports this approach Challenge number(s) addressed for is seed to the control of the co sure pastoral support children and families strong, supports libeing and enables ldren to be ccessful in the ssroom.
+Activity Evidence that supports this approach Challenge number(s) addressed Ensure pastoral support for children and families is strong, supports wellbeing and enables children to be successful in the classroom.
 Through healthy relations we can intentionally teach and support social skills, emotional well-being, resilience, self-confidence (Mark Rowland) Early Help Assessments are a recognised means of pulling agencies together to support families.
-1,3 • Thrive training Identified training and support put in place for FSW, where identified (eg. attachment disor- der/ protective behav- iours) Increased support for families through Early Help 1:1 support for pupils around attachment, protective behaviours, anger management, friendships and behav- iour.
+1,3 Thrive training Identified training and support put in place for FSW, where identified (eg. attachment disor- der/ protective behav- iours) Increased support for families through Early Help 1:1 support for pupils around attachment, protective behaviours, anger management, friendships and behav- iour.
 Family Support through Early Help assess- ments The EFF Toolkit suggests that targeted behaviour interventions for those diagnosed or at risk of emotional or behavioural disorders have impact.
-EEF Social and Emotional Learning.pdf(educationen downentfoundation.org.uk) • e to One Tuition 1:1 and small group interventions specifically to improving attainment and progress for children who are eligible for PP. Through the NTP and within school.
-Educational Psychologist and Occupational Therapist commissioned Speech & Language Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,2,4,5
+EEF_Social_and_Emotional_Learning.pdf(educationen dowmentfoundation.org.uk) One to One Tuition 1:1 and small group in- terventions specifically to improving attainment and progress for chil- dren who are eligible Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pu- pils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfounda- tion.org.uk) And in small groups: 1,2,4,5